Meter Parking Zones

 The display will then show the amount of paid time approved and when your time is up or the meter will request another card.

-Print and remove receipt if requested.
+Receipt will only print if requested.
 Receipt does not need to be displayed on dashboard.

 Repeat customers may find it helpful to securely store their credit card and vehicle information by going to MyParkingReceipts.com.
 This will save time during parking transactions and will ensure the accuracy of license plate number information for every transaction.
 MyParkingReceipts.com also saves license plate info for multiple vehicles.
-For your records, you can access and review all past parking transactions.
+For your records, you can access and review all past parking transactions

 If you do not wish to use the MyParkingReceipts.com website, you will have the option of printing a receipt at the end of your payment transaction.
 (The meter will ask if you want a receipt, and you must press “OK” to receive a receipt.
 Otherwise, no receipt will print.)